penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 cargo run --release --bin pcli view validator list
 ```

-Copy and paste the address of one of the validators to stake to, then construct the staking tx:
+Copy and paste the identity key of one of the validators to stake to, then construct the staking tx:

 ```
-cargo run --release --bin pcli tx delegate 10penumbra --to penumbrav1t...
+cargo run --release --bin pcli tx delegate 10penumbra --to penumbravalid1t...
 ```